Harley Academy

 Remote prescribing - where you prescribe prescription-only medications (POMs) for patients you do not see in person - is not permitted for cosmetic injectables in England.

-Phone or video consultations for prescribing are banned, as are any other method of consulting whereby you are not physically present with the patient.
+Phone or video consultations for prescribing are banned for General Medical Council (GMC) members, as are any other method of consulting whereby you are not physically present with the patient.

 You are obliged to perform face-to-face consultations